 You can open a Nadex account online for free, in less than five minutes, 24 hours a day.
-You can also open an account using our mobile apps for iPhone and Android.
+You can also open an account using our Android app.

 You can open a Demo account for free to test drive the Nadex platform.
 You'll receive $25,000 in virtual funds and the same free real-time price data as live accounts.
 After you open a live acccount, your demo will remain available for you to use for practice and strategy testing.

 For any of those entities, you’ll need to provide some documents, including:

 You will also need to provide additional documents specific to your entity type.